 and then replacing with your project token and your API key just as before.

-Save the trigger and go back to your spreadsheet, and it will update before your eyes when you have scheduled it to.
+Save the trigger and go back to your spreadsheet, and it will run and update before your eyes when you have scheduled it to.